 PlayaLabs is 'For Burners, By Burners'.
 We run tests and trials on-playa.
 We link to honest reviews and the best prices we can find.
 We always link to FREE-SHIPPING!

 Do this project at home.
-It’s too MOOPY and intricate to do on-playa.
+It’s too MOOPY on-playa.

 PlayaLabs does not claim credit for inventing this device!
 All hail Lord Figjam for his brilliance and kindness sharing the design and years of countless questions on the original eplaya forum.